catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 4) Test that the BIOS changes and USB stick are working.
    ```
-     Plug in the USB stick and reboot the machine.
+     Plug in the USB stick and reboot the laptop.
      At power up when the keyboard lights flash, press F12.
      Select the USB stick from the menu to boot from it.
    ```